 Common areas- we have asked homestays to clean and disinfect more frequently than usual and to maintain social distancing even at mealtimes.

 Possible extension of stay in homestay- we also ask that they would be happy to have the student to stay longer if either the student or the homestay had symptoms or COVID19 itself, in accordance with government guidelines.
-If the student was able to, they would continue with online lessons as in 4.

 This is what we are currently doing, but we are hoping that the situation may ease as vaccinations increase worldwide and the infection comes under control.
 Our default position is safety however!

 If, having read this, you wish to discuss any aspect of this, please contact Margie, Rick or Amy at firstname.lastname@example.org.